-There are 5 Pistol Shooting disciplines under ISSF rules that are available to our members to participate in.
+There are 5 pistol shooting disciplines under ISSF rules that are available to our members to participate.

 Requires a semi-automatic .22 calibre pistol to participate in the Match.

-The course of the match consists of 3 different timed shooting stages and is shot at precision targets.
+The match consists of 3 different timed shooting stages and precision targets.
+Each stage requires 5 shots repeated 4 times totalling 20 shots per stage.
+The 3 different times are:

-- 10sec. stage is again repeated 4 times totalling 20 shots, the whole match consist of 5 sighting and 60 match scoring shots.
+The whole match consists of 5 sighting and 60 match scoring shots.

 The Sport Pistol Match also requires a semi-automatic .22 calibre pistol and is shot in two stages; Precision and Rapid Fire.

-- Precision Stage consists of 6 series of 5 shots and each series takes 5 minutes to complete with a total of 30 shots fired.
+- The Precision stage consists of 6 series of 5 shots, and each series takes 5 minutes to complete with a total of 30 shots fired.

 Sport Pistol Match is divided to the Men, Woman, and Juniors categories so that each can compete against his/her own pears.

 The Centre Fire match is shot only by men and male juniors.
 It requires a centre fire semiautomatic pistol or revolver in .32 or .38 calibre.
 Its course of fire is identical to the Sport Pistol Match where 30 shots are fired at a Precision Target, and 30 shots are fired at Rapid Fire target.
 Most shooters reload their own ammunition which, not only saves on cost, it provides great satisfaction when your own reloads work help to win a match.